 - 1. Help children come to school feeling good about themselves. - 2.
-Cooperate with the teacher to make school work important and effective. - 3.
+Cooperate with the teacher to make schoolwork important and effective. - 3.
 Provide children with suitable study conditions. - 4.
 Show interest in what your children are doing, but do not do the work for them. - 5.
 Reserve a time for homework and turn off the TV. - 6.
 Understand that teachers expect homework to be returned on time. - 7.
 Participate in the school.
 Be a volunteer.
 Visit the school.
-Attend school programs. - 8.
-Support your children by helping them understand their school responsibility. - 9.
+Attend school programs.

+- 8. Support your children by helping them understand their school responsibility. - 9.
 Make sure your children are on time to school. - 10.
-Expect your children to be in attendance when they are well.
+Expect your children to be in attendance when they are well. - 11.
+Attend school programs and activities.